VillageBookBuilders/vbb-portal-backend/docs/index.rst

-.. vbb documentation master file, created by sphinx-quickstart.
+..
+VBB documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to vbb's documentation!
+Welcome to VBB's documentation!
 ======================================================================

 .. toctree::